Governor Profiles

 Sarah Plowman

 I joined the governing body at Bailiffe Bridge School as a parent governor in June 2023.
 I live locally with my husband and have 2 children.
-My son is currently in Year 4, and my daughter is in Reception.
+My son is currently in Year 5, and my daughter is in Year 1.

 My professional background is predominantly in education.
 I gained my BA Hons degree in Education with QTS in 2009 and have been a primary school teacher for over 13 years.
 I have gained a range of experience over the years, including being part of a successful senior leadership team, an Early Years Co-ordinator, an Art subject lead, and a student mentor for aspiring teachers.
 I have also had the wonderful opportunity to teach across all year groups.
 I thoroughly enjoy working in the education sector, and I hope the knowledge I have will be an asset to the governing body team.
 I am also a very creative person and partake in many creative pursuits during my spare time.